 Faces of Industry is a series of articles exploring the personal histories of our professionals, sharing the key experiences that defined their values and exploring why they do what they do.
 In this story, Cynthia shares what makes the construction industry so exciting.

 I encourage people to seize opportunities, even the most challenging assignments, because those are the ones where you learn the most.

-Cynthia emphasizes the importance of combining deep sector knowledge and teamwork when auditing construction projects.
-Her entire team is well-informed, and they go to the project site together.
+Cynthia emphasises the importance of combining deep sector knowledge and teamwork when auditing construction projects.
+Her entire team is well-informed and they go to the project site together.
 “There is a significant amount of judgement involved in construction accounting that requires us as auditors to truly understand the industry,” explains Cynthia.
-“The more team members we have who are familiar with the industry, the challenges, and the specific project, the more we are able to reduce uncertainty to an acceptable level.”
+“The more team members we have who are familiar with the industry, the challenges and the specific project, the more we are able to reduce uncertainty to an acceptable level.”